Sherrone Moore obvious choice, but here are other Michigan football head coach candidates - Yahoo Sports

 It's a relatively awkward point in the college football calendar; on the back-end of the coaching carousel and a few weeks after the end of the transfer portal window's opening (of course that window now re-opens for 30 days for all Michigan players with their coach leaving) but Michigan has always been considered one of the premier college coaching destinations.

-That is the case now more than ever, one would think, with Michigan currently at the top of the mountain.
+That is the case now more than ever, one would think, with U-M currently at the top of the mountain.
 So, who are the main candidates?

 Sherrone Moore − Michigan offensive coordinator